oxylabs/Pagination-With-Python/README.md

 ## Pagination with Load More Button

 The way the pagination using a Load More button works is very similar to how infinite scroll works.
-The only difference is how loading the next page is triggered on browser.
+The only difference is how loading the next page is triggered on the browser.

 As we are working directly with the web page without a browser, these two scenarios need to be handled the same way.